 For more than 155 years, we have remained committed to enriching lives through continuous innovation.

 From the purchase of our first mill in 1864 to multiple site expansions, strategic acquisitions and industry innovations, Glatfelter has emerged as a global leader in the manufacturing of engineered materials.

 Throughout these decades of growth and evolution, our Core Values have remained unchanged: integrity, mutual respect, financial discipline, customer focus, and environmental stewardship and social responsibility.
 They are the center of our culture, and the key to our sustainability.

 As our world continues to evolve, so will Glatfelter.
-In the words of Dante Parrini, Chairman & CEO, “We are committed to advancing our efforts and our thinking in the pursuit of building a best-in-class, sustainable business.”
+As an organization, we are committed to advancing our efforts and our thinking in the pursuit of building a best-in-class, sustainable business.

 See how we’ve grown and changed over the years.